 The murder shattered the town’s sense of safety.
 McCrory’s younger sister, Laura Grissett, who babysat Chad as a teenager, remembered Julie sometimes leaving her car running for half an hour outside when picking him up.
 “But after that, you just didn’t do it anymore,” she said.
 Their father was especially traumatized.
 “Daddy nailed the windows shut,” Grissett said.
 “He’d check under the beds before we were allowed to go in the house because he was terrified.”

-The community was still reeling from the murder when, just over a month later, another young woman was abducted and raped not far from where Julie had been found.
+The community was still reeling from the murder when, just over a month later, another young woman was raped by intruder who broke into her home, not far from where Julie had been found.
 A man named Alton Ainsworth, who worked at Bullard Excavating, was quickly arrested and later pleaded guilty to the crime.
 Police questioned Ainsworth but never fully investigated him as a possible suspect in Julie’s murder — even though he was known to wear a red bandanna like the one found near her body.

 On the day McCrory was arrested, his dental molds were transported to the state’s head medical examiner in Montgomery, along with photos of the injury Sapala believed to be a bite mark.
 The medical examiner called Souviron, a renowned forensic odontologist, in Coral Gables, Florida.